Healthy Homes Assessment Eastbourne

 What We Do

-We consider your investment to be a serious one We conduct detailed checks to make sure you don’t be faced with any costly or unexpected unpleasant surprises, so you are able to relax and focus on the exciting aspects of owning or purchasing an home.
+We take your investment seriously and conduct detailed inspections so you won’t receive any expensive or unwelcome unpleasant surprises, so you can relax and focus on the exciting aspects of buying or owning your own home.

-We are specialised in a range of services to ensure you are completely aware of the state of any property you could be considering buying or selling and also other services.
+We are specialised in a range of services to ensure that you are completely aware of the state of any property you may be looking to purchase or sell and also other solutions.

-With our systematic method of conducting your house inspection and the latest in technology for software that incorporates digital images into the Report, you can actually see any problems that might be found.
-Thanks to our detailed reporting it is no wonder that we have so many clients who recommend our service to family members and friends.
+We have a systematic method of conducting your home inspection and the latest software technology which includes digital photos in your Report, you can actually see any problems that might be found.
+Through our detailed report, it’s easy to understand why we have so many clients who recommend our service to family members and acquaintances.

 Comprehensive Home Assessments